wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Untitled_001.jpg "Logo Title Text 1")

-Comparison between Member and Casual user: Total Count of member and casual user was higher for member (3,065,746) than casual (2,528,664).
+Comparison between Member and Casual user: There were more member users (3,065,746) than casual users (2,528,664). member made up 54.80% of the total number of users.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Member%20Vs.%20Casual%20Rider.PNG)

-Comparison of rides by bike type: classic bike had the highest total Count of member and casual users at 3,250,746, followed by electric bike at 2,031,329 and docked bike at 312,335.
-Count of member and casual user and total Count of ride type are positively correlated with each other. member in ride type made up 35.47% of Count of member and casual users.  classic bike had the highest average Count of member and casual users  at 1,625,373, followed by electric bike at 1,015,664.50 and docked_bike at 156,167.50.
+Comparison of rides by bike type: Classic bike had the highest total Count at 3,250,746, followed by electric bike at 2,031,329 and docked bike at 312,335.
+Count of member and casual users and total Count of ride type are positively correlated with each other. member user in ride type  made up 35.47%. classic bike had the highest average Count at 1,625,373, followed by electric bike at 1,015,664.50 and docked bike at 156,167.50.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Rides%20by%20bike%20type.PNG)

-Rides by Day:
+Rides by Day: Saturday is the most popular day for both members and casual users, with a larger average user count for members (437,963.71) than casual (361,237.71).
+On Wednesday, the difference between member and casual users was the greatest, with member outnumbering casual users by 198,207.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Rides%20by%20day.PNG)

-Rides by Month:
+Rides by Month: July  accounted for 7.90% of the total count in member and casual users.
+Member users had a higher average count of 255,478.83 than casual users (210,722).
+The count of both users deviated the greatest in November, when member users was 146,076 more than casual  users.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Rides%20by%20month.PNG)